-Back About us Careers Find Account Manager Find your local partner Contact us Blog Tobii Dynavox Power Hub
+Back About Us Careers Find a Sales Consultant Our international partners Contact Us North America Customer Service Blog Tobii Dynavox Power Hub

 Rett Syndrome is a neurodevelopmental disorder that almost exclusively affects girls and has a profound effect on their ability to communicate.